 “My name is Myra, I’m 33 years old and I live in San Jose with my mom and dad.
 I’m currently on a waitlist to live on my own, since I’m a Regional Center client, yet I was told that I could wait up to 10 years until there is something available.
 I want to live on my own but am unsure that I’ll ever get the opportunity with the supports that I need to make it a positive experience.
 A few years ago, I lived in Oregon, but it didn’t work out, because my housing didn’t support me like I had hoped it would.

 My ideal housing community environment would be rural to urban.
 Safety and security are a big concern and priority for me, but inclusion is my highest priority.
 I would love to have a pet friendly place for dogs and cats, or even community events that I could go to using public transportation that fails to run in my area on the weekend.

 Stories by The Kelsey are collected to illustrate the housing issues facing people with disabilities and elevate the voices of adults with disabilities and their families.
-A complete list of Stories is organized here.
-If you'd like to share your housing story, contact us today.
+If you’d like to share your housing story, contact us today.